orblivion/ntfy/.sandstorm/README_DETAILS.md

     * If ntfy handles it, we're in trouble.
 Need to inform user I guess.
 Or, just axe the whole "test notifications" thing.
     * Maybe I could just turn off storing it in a cookie or local db.
 Just leave it in a "global variable"; something that doesn't survive a page reload.
 * See if I can improve reliability of upgrades with `NTFY_KEEPALIVE_INTERVAL`
+* See about increasing the per-visitor limits with `NTFY_VISITOR_*` to account for all the visitors that one user could use.
+30x or something.

 # Validate